The Cheapest Places to Live in BC 2026

 The village of Burns Lake supplies about 7,000 people in the surrounding area with a regional hospital, sports arena, community centre, and several elementary and secondary schools.

-But for tourists and adventurous residents, the town is a "year-round adventure playground" offering world-class mountain biking, a yearly performing arts festival, and an annual fall fair.
-Trails, parks, and walking tours keep everyone busy in the summer, while winter presents a chance to get involved in the town’s many churches, clubs, and societies.
+For tourists and adventurous residents, the town is a "year-round adventure playground" offering world-class mountain biking, a yearly performing arts festival, and an annual fall fair.
+Trails, parks, and walking tours keep everyone busy in the summer, while winter presents a chance to get involved in the town's many churches, clubs, and societies.

 2. Dawson Creek (Peace River)